Travel chaos over bank holiday weekend as BA and easyJet cancel dozens of flights

 Another mother wrote: “My daughter is stuck in Rhodes, flight cancelled.
 She will fly to Edinburgh tomorrow morning, then fly to Bristol, no trains Saturday, so not sure how easy jet will get all the passengers to their destination – London.”

+But shortly afterwards, the airline said: “Due to extremely high demand, unfortunately we’re unable to find hotel rooms in the area.”

+Passengers are now expecting to fly back on Friday afternoon, 17 hours late.

-On Friday, easyJet has cancelled a further 10 flights to and from Edinburgh, Faro, Milan, Nantes and Valencia.
-The Independent has also asked easyJet for a response.
+On Friday, easyJet has cancelled a further 10 flights between Gatwick and Edinburgh, Faro, Milan, Nantes and Valencia.

+A spokesperson for easyJet said: “Due to the impact of ATC restrictions across the network yesterday caused by adverse weather conditions across the UK and Europe which also resulted in the temporary suspension of operations at London Gatwick, some flights yesterday evening have been unable to operate as planned.

+“We have been doing all possible to minimise the impact for our customers, providing those on cancelled flights with options to rebook or receive a refund as well as hotel accommodation and meals where required and we advise any customers who source their own that they will be reimbursed.

 British Airways cancellations at Heathrow on Friday include three round-trips to Rome, two to Copenhagen, Edinburgh and Stockholm, as well as links to Athens, Venice and Vienna.